 Eugene's bright spots include the Gilham neighborhood (think music and light shows) and McLean Blvd and Chambers St (no expense spared on some of these magical estates).
 Individual addresses change every year, so you may just need to jump in your car and drive around.
 But as the season progresses, we'll make updates here as best we can!

-Sometimes it's easier to sit in one place and have the lights come to you!
-Turn out for a magical procession of huge lighted floats through Creswell, Veneta, Coburg and Junction City Since you are heading out to "wine country" towns, make plans to arrive earlier in the day and enjoy Cellar Season at open tasting rooms.
-The quieter winter season at the wineries comes with its own perks - seasonal decorations, cozy fires, occasional chestnut roasting and relaxed winemakers enjoying pouring in their tasting rooms.
-Choose your wines for the holiday table.
+Turn out for a magical line up of huge lighted floats through Creswell, Veneta, Coburg and Junction City.
+Since you are heading out to "wine country" towns, make plans to arrive earlier in the day to purchase wines from open tasting rooms.
+But call ahead to check their hours and protocols.
+Choose your favorite local wines for the holiday table.

 On the Oregon Coast, the Heceta Head Lighthouse is the brightest light year-round and its adjacent bed and breakfast celebrates the season with full lights.
 Historic Old Town Florence will also light their holiday tree and you can enjoy the added beauty of lighted boats in the marina.
 From Florence drive 60 miles south to Shore Acres State Park to tour their marine-themed light display in their oceanfront gardens.